rbstrey/usr5686g-flasher/README.md

 USR5686G Flasher
 ================

 This repository contains tools for flashing a USR5686G modem with modified firmware.
+You can order one from RBS [on our store](https://shoppe.redballoonsecurity.com/products/nyansat-dial-up-modem).

 Firmware is available from the manufacturer at [https://support.usr.com/support/product-template.asp?prod=5686g](https://support.usr.com/support/product-template.asp?prod=5686g)